mimo1450/Partner-Center-Explorer/README.md

-Configuring the Parnter Center Explorer sample
+Configuring the Partner Center Explorer sample
 ====================

-The Parnter Center Explorer requires two Azure AD applications that have been configured for pre-consent.
+The Partner Center Explorer requires two Azure AD applications that have been configured for pre-consent.
 Perform the following procedures in order to create and configure the required Azure AD applications.

 ### Creating Web Azure AD Application
 1. Login to https://manage.windowsazure.com using a global admin account associated with your reseller tenant
-2. Select the appropriate instance of Auzre AD
+2. Select the appropriate instance of Azure AD

     ![](docs/Images/AzureAD01.png)